 Dan begins sketching a variety of designs on paper before moving to the computer.
 Next he models his ideas in 3D modeling software where he can easily manipulate components and dimensions to help realize his ideas.
-Many lamp designs don’t make it beyond this point.

 The first physical prototypes are often produced by Dan out of styrofoam or scrap wood.
 They are rough proof of concepts to help him decide if he likes the idea “made flesh” as much as he does the virtual versions.

-Each lamp is produced using sustainable domestic hardwoods such as Maple, Cherry and Walnut.
+Each lamp is produced using sustainable domestic hardwoods such as maple, cherry and walnut.
 The finish produces no hazardous off-gassing during curing.
 All packaging the lamps ship with is 100% biodegradable.

 All electrical components are UL or ETL/CETL listed.